WesScivetti/English-Little-Prince-SNACS/README.md

 Each sentence is annotated with: syntactic parses (Universal Dependencies); multiword expressions involving prepositions/possessives; and supersense labels for prepositional/possessive expressions.
 The syntactic parses are automatic, produced by the Stanza parser (a few were hand-corrected).

 The canonical data file is in the [CoNLL-U-Lex format](https://github.com/nert-nlp/streusle/blob/v4.4/CONLLULEX.md).
+JSON-converted data files are included for easy programmatic access.

 Notes about the data:
 - Sentence IDs are borrowed from the [AMR release](https://amr.isi.edu/download.html)